Google Business Profile: Complete Setup and SEO Guide

 Does Google Business Profile directly affect organic rankings?

-GBP primarily affects local pack and Maps rankings, not traditional organic results.
-However, the local signals (reviews, NAP consistency, engagement) contribute to overall domain authority, which indirectly benefits organic rankings for local keywords.
+A Google Business Profile primarily influences the local pack and Maps placement rather than classic organic listings.
+However, the trust signals it strengthens β review volume, NAP consistency, and engagement β contribute to your overall local prominence, which can indirectly benefit organic rankings for local queries.